the-best-is-best/Expert-Template/README.md

 ## Getting Started

-A Booking App project created in flutter using Bloc .
-Booking App supports mobile, clone the appropriate branches mentioned below:
+A Expert Template project created in flutter using Bloc .
+Expert Template supports mobile, clone the appropriate branches mentioned below:

-The Booking App contains the minimal implementation required to create a new library or project.
+The Expert Template contains the minimal implementation required to create a new library or project.
 The repository code is preloaded with some basic components like basic app architecture, app theme, constants and required dependencies to create a new project.
 By using boiler plate code as standard initializer, we can have same patterns in all the projects that will inherit it.
 This will also help in reducing setup & development time by allowing you to use same code pattern and avoid re-writing from scratch.

 ## How to Use